Hey!

 In other words, what I’m looking for is to prevent doing this:

-Actions Runner (running gitea/act_runner:latest
+Actions Runner (running gitea/act_runner:latest)

-→ Spins up gitea/runner-images:ubuntu-latest
+→ Spins up gitea/runner-images:ubuntu-latest (based on runs-on)

-→ Spins up docker:latest
+→ Spins up docker:latest (based on container)

 And instead, do this:

-Actions Runner (running gitea/act_runner:latest
+Actions Runner (running gitea/act_runner:latest)

-→ Spins up docker:latest
+→ Spins up docker:latest (based on container)

-to be mounted, for that specific job, and hence the reason to use the container
+(for cases where I want to specify a volume to be mounted, for that specific job, and hence the reason to use the container node)

 Thanks!